A SHORT HISTORY OF FLORIDA, USA

 In 1870 the population of Florida was less than 188,000 but by 1900 it had risen to over 528,000.
 Meanwhile the city of Miami was incorporated in 1896.

 Today tourism, banking and phosphate mining are important industries in Florida.
-Today the population of Florida is over 20 million.
+In 2017 the population of Florida was 21 million.

 A short history of Alaska